nudro/fed-learning-proto/README.md

 ### For This Project (Heterogeneous Hymenoptera Data):

 1. **Start with FedAvg**: Establish baseline performance
-2. **Try FedProx**: If convergence is slow or accuracy is low (likely with non-IID data)
+2. **Try FedProx**: If convergence is slow or accuracy is low (likely with non-IID data) - modifies local loss to reduce drift
 3. **Consider FedNova**: If clients train for different numbers of epochs
+4. **Try FedOpt**: For faster convergence - uses adaptive server optimization
-4. **Advanced: Scaffold**: If highly heterogeneous data causes significant issues
+5. **Advanced: Scaffold**: If highly heterogeneous data causes significant issues - modifies local training with control variates

 ## Implementation Notes

 - All strategies can be implemented using Flower framework
 - Custom strategies can be created by subclassing `flwr.server.strategy.Strategy`
 - Override `aggregate_fit()` method for custom aggregation logic
+- For strategies that modify local loss (FedProx, Scaffold), you'll need to customize the client training function
+- For server optimization (FedOpt), implement custom server-side optimizer
 - Monitor convergence metrics to select optimal strategy

 ## Loss Functions

-The loss function used during local training is separate from aggregation:
+The base loss function used during local training is separate from aggregation strategies:

-- **Cross-Entropy Loss**: Standard for classification tasks
+- **Cross-Entropy Loss**: Standard for classification tasks (used by all strategies)
 - **Focal Loss**: Handles class imbalance (if needed)
 - **Label Smoothing**: Regularization technique

+**Note**: Some aggregation strategies (FedProx, Scaffold) modify this base loss by adding regularization or correction terms.

 ## Communication Protocol